k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-Glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
+glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md

 <table>
     <thead>